theirish81/theirish81.github.io/index.md

 Software architect, software engineer, hardcore coder, but more than anything else, hardcore geek.

-Born and raised in Italy, I succeeded to not leaving my country in the great IT specialists' diaspora, more for the sake of the challenge than for the roots.
+Born and raised in Italy, I succeeded at not leaving my country in the great IT specialists' diaspora, more for the sake of the challenge than for the roots.